platanus/angular-push/README.md

 Dead-easy push notification handling with the help of our PushNotification plugin and ngCordova.
 Provides a simple interface with which to register devices and act on incoming notifications.

+## Platanus Angular Push is no longer maintained.

+- We will leave the Issues open as a discussion forum only.
+- We do not guarantee a response from us in the Issues.
+- We are no longer accepting pull requests.

 ## Installation

 First of all, make sure you have installed ```ngCordova``` and the [Platanus ```PushNotification``` plugin](https://github.com/platanus/PushNotification) in your app.